 I do think that had I been able to explore and stay in quieter spots on the island, I could have quite enjoyed Koh Tao so I am certainly not writing it off entirely, but as far as Sairee beach goes, I wasn’t a big fan.
 Hell – I wasn’t a fan at all.

 I arrived late, on the ferry from Surat Thani.
 As soon as I stepped off the boat on Koh Tao at Mae Haad, aggressive taxi drivers were shoving themselves in front of me, trying to rip me off for the short distance to Sairee beach.
 Despite the late hour and the fact that I wasn’t feeling great, I started walking.

-Three kilometres wasn’t a long way but with no street lights or footpaths, it was starting to feel like a danger-filled adventure.
+Three kilometers wasn’t a long way but with no street lights or footpaths, it was starting to feel like a danger-filled adventure.
 I didn’t feel safe.

-Amelie, my French friend that I met when I was travelling in Hawaii last year, was waiting for me in a hotel we had booked on the main street of Sairee Beach.
+Amelie, my French friend whom I met when I was traveling in Hawaii last year, was waiting for me in a hotel we had booked on the main street of Sairee Beach.
 By the time I got to the hotel, I was really not feeling good.

 We both hadn’t eaten so we went for a walk around town and grabbed dinner at a nondescript restaurant off the main street.
 After quiet Tonsai, it was like going to the circus.